markszulc/experience-manager-learn.en/help/forms/some-useful-integrations/two-factor-authentication.md

 Integrate the POST invocations of the Form Data Model with your adaptive form to verify the mobile phone number entered by the user in the form.
 You are free to create your own adaptive form and use the form data model's POST invocation to send and verify OTP code as per your requirements.

-If you want to use the sample assets with your API keys please follow the following steps
+If you want to use the sample assets with your API keys please follow the following steps:

 * [Download the form data model](assets/sms-2fa-fdm.zip) and import into AEM using [package manager](http://localhost:4502/crx/packmgr/index.jsp)
 * Download the sample adaptive form can be [downloaded from here](assets/sms-2fa-verification-af.zip).
 This sample form uses the service invocations of the form data model that is provided as part of this article.